NREL/EnergyPlus/design/FY2021/NFP-SimplifiedProcedure/NFP-SimplifiedProcedure.md

 ### Occupant diversity
 The occupant diversity, `D`, is currently calculated by EnergyPlus using user-input design levels and schedules.
 While this might be convenient for users, extra care should be put into developing schedules so `D`, as calculated by EnergyPlus, match a potentially expected value.
 Additionally, performance might be somewhat impacted by the current implementation of that routine (see [issue 6487](https://github.com/NREL/EnergyPlus/issues/6487)).
 We propose to make `D` a user-input in the `Sizing:System` object.
 If not specified by the user the current routine would be used.

 Letting EnergyPlus calculate `D` can potentially lead to some issues.
 For instance, if user-input occupancy schedules are normalized.
 Below is an example where two cases are compared: one using non-normalized schedules (regular case, actual occupancy fractions) and a case using normalized schedules.
-In both cases the actual modeled occupancies are the same.
+In both cases the actual modeled occupancy is the same.
 Each case leads to a different value of `D`.

 ![Occupancy Fraction](occupancy_fraction.png)